Herpetopoma pumilio

-Herpetopoma pumilio, common name the diminutive top shell, is a species of sea snail, a marine gastropod mollusc in the family Chilodontaidae.
+Herpetopoma pumilio, common name the diminutive top shell, is a species of small sea snail, a marine gastropod mollusc in the family Chilodontaidae.

 Description

-The height of the shell reaches 3 mm.
+The height of the shell reaches 3 mm, its diameter 3.25 mm.

+(Original description) This species is closely related to Herpetopoma fenestratum (Tate, 1893).
+They differ, however, in having more rapidly increasing whorl(s; two stout lirae on the penultimate whorl and five on the body whorl; stouter and more widely spaced transverse riblets, which are, moreover, less oblique and more nearly axial in direction; and feebler nodosities on the lirae.
+The colour spots are usually confluent along the axial riblets.

 Distribution

-This marine species occurs off Western Australia.
+This marine species is endemic to Australia and occurs off Western Australia.